Deadline: November 15 annually

 The Saskatchewan Craft Council Gallery presents solo, two-person, and group exhibitions reflecting craft history, contemporary practice, and innovation.
 The SCC Gallery policy prioritizes showing Saskatchewan artists and curators, but aims to include at least one touring or out-of-province exhibition each year.

 For each of the 7 exhibitions accepted to the Saskatchewan Craft Council Gallery annual schedule, the SCC will provide installation assistance; insurance; promotion; documentation; administrative labour; and artist fees to be paid to the artist(s).
 To assist the SCC with the cost of the aforementioned labour and staffing, a 40% commission will be retained on any sales resulting from an exhibition.

 The SCC employs an equitable approach to all its activities.
 The SCC encourages applications from self-identified members of under-served communities.
-We encourage submissions from Indigenous artists, artists with disabilities, new Canadians as well as visible and invisible minorities people.
+We encourage submissions from Indigenous artists, artists with disabilities, new Canadians as well as people from visible and invisible minorities.

 The SCC Gallery is committed to showcasing fine craft artists; other forms of visual art may be considered in addition to an exhibition with a primary focus on craft.

 Please ensure your application is complete.
 Applicants who submit incomplete, inaccurate, or misleading information may be deemed ineligible for consideration.